 "I am extremely proud to be an Ambassador for BCUK to help spread the word to as many people as possible about the harmful chemicals that are used in our daily lives that are linked to breast cancer.
 I learnt so much from the one day course amongst a group of empathetic women and would urge as many people as possible to join the BCUK and share the knowledge".
 Paula Gander

 “Prevention is better than cure” is a great motto and it is also what makes Breast Cancer UK great.
 As an Ambassador I can now be part of a movement to empower people to make their life better.
 I love it and people who listen to my talks love it too – or at least it gets them thinking.
 Join us and get empowering!”
 Janet Wilson

 "Several individuals close to me have suffered and are suffering from breast cancer, I feel a need to dispel some of the myths in relation to cancer and give guidance in an evidence-based manner on reducing one’s risk of this disease."
 Darryl Edwards

 We have put together some Questions & Answers to give you a bit more detail.
 If you have any other questions, please email firstname.lastname@example.org.

-Let us know if you are interested in attending one of our Training Days.
+Please make sure you have read the Questions & Answers first and then let us know if you are interested in attending one of our Training Days.
 The next one will be on Saturday 3 November 2018 and if you would like to register for that Training Day or be informed about the training day after that, please complete our online form.